+Don’t you love the feeling after you’ve cleaned out that junk drawer, or overflowing closet?
+Spring cleaning is the perfect time to tackle these and other cluttered areas.
 When it comes to decluttering, keep this question in mind, “Have I used this in the last year?”
 If the answer is “no” it is best to toss the item.
 If it’s in good condition, donate it.

 Also, to make more room in your closet, try placing winter clothes, coats, shoes etc. in bins to store until winter rolls around again.

 Okay.
 We are going to be honest.
 During the year there are the occasional spots we miss while cleaning.
 It happens to the best of us!
 Spring cleaning is the time to really tackle these areas.
 Some of these places include: -Inside of the oven (If you have a self cleaning oven, open the windows and doors while it’s cleaning so the house doesn’t smell.) -Fridge shelves -Inside the dishwasher and laundry machine -Outside windows -Rugs

 Our favorite spring cleaning tip?
 Bring a piece of spring inside.
 Go outside, grab some flowers and place them in your house as a reminder of a fresh start at sunny days ahead.